Top

 • Click the Vertical Align icon to align the button vertically.

-1. Click the + icon.
+1. On the Rich Text Editor, click the + icon.
 The Add Component dialog box opens.

-2. Using Add Component, you can add Text, Button, Image/GIF, Video, and Audio to the Pop-up.
+2. Using Add Component, add Text, Button, Image/GIF, Video, and Audio to the Pop-up.

 open_add_component